AssetMark Financial (NYSE:AMK) Shares Gap Down Following Analyst Downgrade

-AssetMark Financial Holdings, Inc. (NYSE:AMK – Get Rating) shares gapped down before the market opened on Tuesday after Raymond James lowered their price target on the stock from $30.00 to $29.00.
+AssetMark Financial Holdings, Inc. (NYSE:AMK – Get Rating)’s share price gapped down prior to trading on Tuesday after Raymond James lowered their price target on the stock from $30.00 to $29.00.
 The stock had previously closed at $18.80, but opened at $18.20.
 Raymond James currently has a strong-buy rating on the stock.
-AssetMark Financial shares last traded at $18.07, with a volume of 94 shares changing hands.
+AssetMark Financial shares last traded at $18.07, with a volume of 94 shares trading hands.

-Separately, William Blair reaffirmed an “outperform” rating on shares of AssetMark Financial in a research report on Monday, July 25th.
+Separately, William Blair restated an “outperform” rating on shares of AssetMark Financial in a research note on Monday, July 25th.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in AMK.
-New York State Teachers Retirement System acquired a new position in AssetMark Financial in the second quarter valued at approximately $30,000.
-Amalgamated Bank bought a new stake in AssetMark Financial in the first quarter worth $49,000.
-Legal & General Group Plc boosted its holdings in AssetMark Financial by 32.4% during the second quarter.
-Legal & General Group Plc now owns 7,099 shares of the company’s stock valued at $134,000 after acquiring an additional 1,738 shares during the period.
-Strs Ohio acquired a new position in shares of AssetMark Financial during the first quarter valued at about $140,000.
-Finally, SG Americas Securities LLC acquired a new position in shares of AssetMark Financial during the second quarter valued at about $152,000.
+Hedge funds have recently made changes to their positions in the business.
+New York State Teachers Retirement System acquired a new position in AssetMark Financial during the 2nd quarter valued at about $30,000.
+Amalgamated Bank bought a new stake in shares of AssetMark Financial in the first quarter valued at about $49,000.
+Legal & General Group Plc increased its stake in shares of AssetMark Financial by 32.4% in the second quarter.
+Legal & General Group Plc now owns 7,099 shares of the company’s stock valued at $134,000 after buying an additional 1,738 shares during the period.
+Strs Ohio bought a new position in shares of AssetMark Financial in the 1st quarter worth $140,000.
+Finally, SG Americas Securities LLC purchased a new stake in AssetMark Financial in the 2nd quarter worth about $152,000.
 Institutional investors and hedge funds own 26.64% of the company’s stock.

-AssetMark Financial (NYSE:AMK – Get Rating) last issued its quarterly earnings data on Wednesday, August 3rd.
-The company reported $0.40 EPS for the quarter, topping analysts’ consensus estimates of $0.37 by $0.03.
-AssetMark Financial had a net margin of 12.38% and a return on equity of 6.17%.
-The business had revenue of $151.21 million for the quarter, compared to analyst estimates of $149.89 million.
-During the same period last year, the business posted $0.27 earnings per share.
-Equities research analysts expect that AssetMark Financial Holdings, Inc. will post 1.52 earnings per share for the current fiscal year.
+AssetMark Financial (NYSE:AMK – Get Rating) last announced its quarterly earnings results on Wednesday, August 3rd.
+The company reported $0.40 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.37 by $0.03.
+AssetMark Financial had a return on equity of 6.17% and a net margin of 12.38%.
+The business had revenue of $151.21 million for the quarter, compared to the consensus estimate of $149.89 million.
+During the same period last year, the business posted $0.27 EPS.
+On average, research analysts anticipate that AssetMark Financial Holdings, Inc. will post 1.52 EPS for the current fiscal year.

 AssetMark Financial Company Profile